 Mr. Stocchetti received an 8% increase in base salary for 2016 from \$512,050 to \$553,050, which maintains his base salary above the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs and reflects the increased complexities of his job compared to those serving in similar positions at the other FHLBs and his individual performance.
-Mr. Ericson received a 7.32% increase in base salary for 2016 from \$396,000 to \$425,000, which brings his base salary slightly above the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs.
-Mr. Lundstrom received an 8.97% increase in base salary for 2016 from \$390,000 to \$425,000, which brings his new base salary slightly below the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs.
-Mr. Lundstrom received an 8.97% increase in base salary for 2016 from \$390,000 to \$425,000, which brings his new base salary slightly below the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs and reflects his tenure and experience as compared to those serving in similar positions at the other FHLBs and reflects his tenure and experience as compared to those serving in similar positions at the other FHLBs.
+Mr. Ericson received a 7.32% increase in base salary for 2016 from \$396,000 to \$425,000, which brings his base salary slightly above the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs and reflects the increased complexities of his position as compared to those serving in similar positions at the other FHLBs.
+Mr. Lundstrom received an 8.97% increase in base salary for 2016 from \$390,000 to \$425,000, which brings his new base salary slightly below the 90th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs and reflects his tenure and experience as compared to those serving in similar positions at the other FHLBs.
 Ms. Jonson received a 6% increase in base salary for 2016 from \$350,000 to \$371,000, which brings her base salary slightly above the 75th percentile of base salaries paid to senior executives serving in similar positions at the other FHLBs.
-NEOS became effective February 1, 2016.
+The new base salaries for these NEOs became effective February 1, 2016.